Problems with Insurance Covered for Addiction Treatment

 People may also be concerned about leaving their work responsibilities behind when entering a treatment program.
 Typical programs offered through insurance cut people off from their work responsibilities when they enter the treatment program.
 While it can help some get away from these responsibilities, it can stress some people out more to feel disconnected in that way.
 An increase in stress levels can lead to the treatment program not working as well for that individual.

-Concierge medicine is a subscription-based medical plan focused on providing complete proper healthcare.
+Bespoke medicine is a subscription-based medical plan focused on providing complete proper healthcare.
 There are no delays and no hoops to jump through.
-If you need medical care, a concierge medical plan will make sure you get help at the moment it’s needed.
+If you need medical care, a bespoke medical plan will make sure you get help at the moment it’s needed.

-Concierge medicine will provide you with the best care and the best medical staff.
-Medical professionals who work in concierge medicine focus on the patient and do everything possible to provide the best healthcare.
+Bespoke medicine will provide you with the best care and the best medical staff.
+Medical professionals who work in bespoke medicine focus on the patient and do everything possible to provide the best healthcare.
 This work includes diagnostic testing and a wide range of treatment options.
-Concierge medicine uses cutting-edge medicine and individualized care to make sure you get the best treatment possible based on your needs.
+Bespoke medicine uses cutting-edge medicine and individualized care to make sure you get the best treatment possible based on your needs.

 In-home addiction treatment is also offered as an option through bespoke medicine.
 This option provides privacy and the ability to rehabilitate in the comfort of your own home.
 Personalized treatment also allows for executives to continue work while they are in treatment.
 This freedom can help ease any concerns about having to leave work while getting treatment.
 Every treatment plan is tailored to the individual to meet their specific needs.
 This personalized attention is why bespoke medicine is the best option for addiction treatment.